 What are Rashes?

 Do you have an area of skin that is itchy, bumpy, or scaly?
 If so, you may have a rash.
 Rashes are atypical changes in skin texture or color.
 They are usually the result of inflammation, which can have many different causes.
-Most rashes will present with redness, scaling, bumps, or itching.
-There are many different types of rashes, though some of the most common include:
+Most rashes often appear as irritated or swollen skin and can manifest as various types of skin lesions.
+Many rashes are caused by the body’s immune response to different triggers.

 Eczema